denniskoech1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move a file from a directory to another
+deleting a directory in a directory